readthedocs/blog/hoverxref-intersphinx.rst

 Version 0.6b1 of `sphinx-hoverxref`_ introduces opt-in support for Intersphinx linking.
-``sphinx.ext.intersphinx`` is a Sphinx extension that generates automatic links to the documentation of objects in other projects, and now floating windows are shown for them too.
+``sphinx.ext.intersphinx`` is a Sphinx extension that generates automatic links to the documentation of objects in other projects, and now it's possible to show floating windows on them too.

 To enable it, the user needs to specify which projects from the `intersphinx_mapping <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html#confval-intersphinx_mapping>`_